 We took the details we learned in the story about both the city and the country and we put them into a venn diagram.
 Then we used the data we put in the venn diagram to decide whether we would prefer living in the country or the city.
 For our writing we made TLC art and wrote a persuasive piece on why we prefer either the city or the country.

 For centers students explored different types of communities in the city or country.

 Posted by zelbic in Blog Posts, city, Community, Compare and Contrast, Comprehension, Literacy, Social Studies, Writing Tags: art, centers, city, communities, community, country, Kindergarten, persuasive, TLC, workshop, writing

 As one of our last units in K-1 this year we have been studying the differences between the city and the country.
 We read “City Kid, Country Kid” an informative text as well as “Town Mouse, Country Mouse”.
 We filled out a venn diagram filling out text to text comparisons between the two stories.

 Then we wrote a persuasive piece about why which is better, the city or the country.
 We also created an art piece depicting which place we believed is better.

 We also made character comparisons between the Country mouse and city mouse and wrote about how their life was different from their friends’ life.

->

-> Posted by danielalaska in city, Community, Compare and Contrast, Comprehension, Social Studies, Writing Tags: activities, community, compare and contrast, comprehension, country mouse town mouse, Kindergarten, reading, writing
+Posted by zelbic in city, Community, Compare and Contrast, Comprehension, Social Studies, Writing Tags: activities, community, compare and contrast, comprehension, country mouse town mouse, Kindergarten, reading, writing